creepyLANguy/SemanticVersion/README.md

 ## 👀 Next Steps

-Want to improve it?
-Feel free to submit a PR or open an issue!
+Want to improve this project?
+Feel free to [submit a PR](https://github.com/creepyLANguy/SemanticVersion/pulls) or [open an issue](https://github.com/creepyLANguy/SemanticVersion/issues)!